$18 per dog

 The ASPCA says, “Dog daycare providers can help meet your dog’s need for attention, activity, and supervision.
 They provide a great antidote for bored, lonely, or high-energy dogs with busy guardians who work away from home all day and don’t want to leave their dogs alone.”

 So, how does it work?
-Simply drop your dog(s) off with us anytime during our business hours (6:30am – 6:30pm during the week, and 9:00am – 1:00pm on weekends).
+Simply drop your dog(s) off with us anytime during our business hours (6:30am – 6:30pm during the week, 9:00am – 1:00pm Saturdays, and 2:00 – 6:00pm Sundays).
 When you’re ready for them to come home, come on back and pick them up.
 It’s that easy.
 If you have a busy schedule, we offer daycare reservations – guaranteeing your dog a spot in the play group so you don’t have to rush.

 What will my dog do all day while at daycare?
 They get to be DOGS!
 Dogs are innately social animals, and we love meeting that need!
 On your dog’s first day of daycare, we take great care to introduce him or her to the play group at a pace that is comfortable to him or her.
 In fact, we usually have at least two social groups in separate settings at all times!
 We’ve found that, like humans, that every single dog is unique.
 Does your dog like to play inside, or outside?
 With small dogs, or sometimes with bigger ones?
 Is your dog a fast, rambunctious player, or maybe more inclined to lay around and bask in the sunshine?
 Shy or outgoing?
 Puppy or senior?!
 Between our indoor, climate-controlled playroom and our outdoor play yard, we think we have everyone’s preference covered.
 Our staff members will supervise the group of dogs as they play and interact.
 We are all trained in (and fascinated by!) dog behavior, so we usually hang back and watch as dogs greet each other, explore, socialize and make friends with the other dogs at DAP that day.